Online Safety

 Educating the Children

-We ensure that pupils are well educated on how to keep themselves safe online, this in one of the golden threads throughout the curriculum and has high priority within our use of ICT in school and computing lessons.
+We ensure that pupils are well educated on how to keep themselves safe online; this is one of the golden threads throughout the curriculum and has high priority within our use of ICT in school and computing lessons.

 Each half term Mr Kirkpatrick and Miss Challinor lead on an assembly for the children to give a consistent message and reminders about keeping safe,